LGI Homes

 Hunterbrook Investigation

 An investigation titled "LGI Homes Predatory Practices" found that LGI buyers were four times more likely to lose their homes to foreclosure than typical FHA borrowers.
-Advertisements routinely omitted taxes, insurance, and HOA dues, making true costs 30–70% higher than advertised.
+The investigation documented that advertisements omitted taxes, insurance, and HOA dues, making true costs 30–70% higher than advertised.
 In select Texas, Florida, and North Carolina markets, LGI sold homes at a 28% markup compared to competitors.
 A former sales representative stated that the company was selling to very low-income people who had limited understanding of the financial commitments involved.

 Hunterbrook Leaked Sales Manual